 Before we get to my list of the best determinate tomato varieties, let’s first clarify the determinate tomato versus indeterminate tomato situation.

-Determinate tomato plants are often referred to as “bush” tomatoes because the self-pruning gene causes them to grow thick and bushy, up to four or five feet tall at most.
+Determinate tomato plants are often referred to as “bush” tomatoes because the self-pruning gene causes them to grow thick and bushy, up to four or five feet tall.
 Indeterminate plants, on the other hand, grow vine-like branches, and can grow up to 10 or 12 feet tall, or even more!

-As far as fruit production goes, determinate tomato varieties put out their fruit all at once, usually during a period of about two weeks.
-Indeterminate tomatoes produce fewer tomatoes over a longer period of time throughout the entire harvest season.
+As far as fruit production goes, determinate tomato varieties put out their fruit all at once, usually for about two weeks.
+Indeterminate tomatoes produce fewer tomatoes over a longer period throughout the entire harvest season.

-That means that indeterminate tomato varieties are great for those of you that are growing tomatoes specifically for culinary uses, like making tomato sauce: you need so many tomatoes that a single harvest of indeterminate tomatoes wouldn’t cut it.
+That means that indeterminate tomato varieties are great for those growing tomatoes specifically for culinary uses, like making tomato sauce: you need so many tomatoes that a single harvest of indeterminate tomatoes wouldn’t cut it.
 Determinate tomatoes, however, are perfect, because they produce all their tomatoes in one go!